TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/VariousExamples/AddingElementsToTheContentElementWizard/Index.rst

 a plugin to the list of plugins in the wizard.

-Adding elements under the “Plugins” header
+Adding elements under the "Plugins" header
 """"""""""""""""""""""""""""""""""""""""""

 If you want to add elements in the wizard under the plugins header